 Helping Others Survive Cancer

 When I started on this cancer journey, I told my wife that cancer has given me the perspective to want to help other survivors in any way I can.
 I was also determined to remain positive throughout survivorship, for however long that might be.
 During my treatment, I experienced some side effects to my heart, thyroid, and eyes, which have disappeared since I’ve stopped the therapy.
 But even if the treatment failed to stop disease progression, I was prepared to die.
 My faith in God is so strong that I never worried about the outcome.

 Living My Life

 Dr. Tawbi is the most positive person I have ever met and his attitude helped my family and me get through the most difficult year of our lives, and I never felt alone in this journey.
 He, along with the rest of my medical team, have become extended members of my family.
 In addition to my oncology team, I’m also grateful to the researchers who developed the treatment that saved my life and the lives of many others with advanced-stage melanoma.
 Their effort has made me an enthusiastic advocate for clinical research, and I’m making my voice heard to federal policymakers about the importance of funding cancer research.
 Without the effort of these researchers and my medical team, I have no doubt I would not be here telling you my story.

 When my cancer treatment ended, Dr. Tawbi told me to go home and live my life.
 That is exactly what I’m doing.

 1. U.S. Food and Drug Administration: FDA approves Opdualag for unresectable or metastatic melanoma.
 Available at www.fda.gov/drugs/resources-information-approved-drugs/fda-approves-opdualag-unresectable-or-metastatic-melanoma.
 Accessed January 31, 2023.

-Editor’s Note: Columns that appear in the Patient’s Corner are based solely on information The ASCO Post receives from patients and should be considered anecdotal.
+Editor’s Note: Columns in the Patient’s Corner are based solely on information The ASCO Post received from patients and should be considered anecdotal.